morethan987/hugo_main/content/blog/ubuntu-note/index.en.md

 The following content is primarily sourced from this blog post: [Tutorial on Using SSH Reverse Tunnels to Connect Remote Computers to the Internet](https://www.bonanzhu.com/blog/2024/ssh-reverse-proxy-usage-chinese/)

-The core command is as follows:
+The core command on your local mechine is as follows:

 ```
 # Open a terminal and start the reverse proxy